devkimchi/blog/content/posts/2023/2023-07-31-gh-copilot-for-apim-policies.md

 Throughout this post, I'm going to discuss how [GitHub Copilot][gh copilot] helps us write the APIM policy documents, with a few technical scenarios.

+## APIM instance provisioning

+I'm not going to discuss how to provision an APIM instance in this article.
+But here's the reference you can do it by yourself &ndash; [Quickstart: Create a new Azure API Management service instance by using the Azure portal][apim quickstart portal]

 ## APIM Policy documents at various levels

 First of all, as soon as you provisions a new APIM instance, you'll see the default global policy document as follows: